 These statistics may seem to draw only a subtle difference between B2B and B2C companies.
 However, the practical applications of their priorities are significant.

 The distinction comes from the fact that a B2B company typically sees fewer, yet larger transactions from client businesses.
 Also, B2B clients may continue to use the company’s services for years if the relationship goes well.

 B2C marketers also focus on building their brand’s reputation and establishing brand loyalty with consumers, but their overall marketing goals tend to be more transactional.

-The sales cycle is longer because the point of contact with a potential client company may not be the decision-maker, and a purchase may have to go through many rounds of negotiations with several team members before it is approved.
+The sales cycle is longer because the point of contact with a potential client company may not be the decision-maker.
+The purchase may have to go through many rounds of negotiations with several team members before it is approved.

-B2C marketers often create content that speaks directly to the decision-maker.
-Because of this, a sale can happen immediately once the buyer is ready.
-This allows marketers to focus more on brand awareness strategies, engaging a larger number of people who make purchases less often.
+Direct contact with the decision maker allows marketers to focus more on brand awareness strategies, engaging a larger number of people who make purchases less often.

 B2C and B2B Content Marketing Materials

 It’s often easier to talk about B2C products in online content as they are designed to meet the needs of many people rather than a specific niche.
 For example, it is easier to talk about shoes and sunglasses than complicated medical devices.

 Each of these allows B2B businesses to go in-depth about industry issues.
 Without being overly promotional, the B2B can position their brand within the context.

 A company blog that provides entertaining articles and a behind-the-scenes look at the organization can also encourage consumers to engage with a brand.

 According to the Content Marketing Institute, 60 percent of B2C marketers use videos in their marketing strategy, making it the fourth most used tactic after social media content, blogs, and email newsletters.

 Examples of Successful B2B Content Marketing Campaigns